-- G. Stormwater runoff, soil erosion and nonpoint source pollution can be controlled and minimized through the regulation of stormwater runoff from development activities; - H. The regulation of stormwater runoff discharges from real property activities in order to control and minimize increases in stormwater runoff rates and volumes, soil erosion, stream channel erosion, and nonpoint source pollution associated with stormwater runoff is in the public interest and will minimize threats to public health and safety; - I. Regulation of development activities by means of performance standards governing stormwater management and site design will produce development compatible with the natural functions of a particular site or an entire watershed and thereby mitigate the adverse effects of erosion and sedimentation from development.
+- activities in order to control and minimize increases in stormwater runoff rates and volumes, soil erosion, stream channel erosion, and non-point-source pollution associated with stormwater runoff is in the public interest and will minimize threats to public health and safety; and - I. Regulation of development activities by means of performance standards governing stormwater management and site design will produce development compatible with the natural functions of a particular site or an entire watershed and thereby mitigate the adverse effects of erosion and sedimentation from development.

-§ 143-2.
+§ 190-74.
 Purpose.

-The purpose of this chapter is to establish minimum stormwater management requirements and controls to protect and safeguard the general health, safety, and welfare of the public residing within this jurisdiction and to address the findings of fact above.
-This chapter seeks to meet those purposes by achieving the following objectives:
+The purpose of this article is to establish minimum stormwater management requirements and controls to protect and safeguard the general health, safety and welfare of the public residing within this jurisdiction and to address the findings of fact above.
+This article seeks to meet those purposes by achieving the following objectives:

-- A. Meet the requirements of minimum measures 4 (construction runoff) and 5 (postconstruction maintenance) of the SPDES General Permit for Stormwater Discharges from Municipal Separate Stormwater Sewer Systems (MS4s), Permit No. GP-02-02, or as amended or revised; - B. Require work on real property to conform to the substantive requirements of the NYS Department of Environmental Conservation State Pollutant Discharge Elimination System (SPDES) General Permit for Construction Activities GP-02-01, or as amended or revised; - C. Minimize increases in stormwater runoff from activities on real property in order to reduce flooding, siltation, increases in stream temperature, and stream bank erosion and maintain the integrity of stream channels; - D. Minimize or decrease pollution caused by stormwater runoff from activities on real property which would otherwise degrade local water quality; - E. Minimize or decrease the total annual volume of stormwater runoff which flows from any specific site during and following development to the maximum extent practicable; - F. Reduce or decrease stormwater runoff rates and volumes, soil erosion and nonpoint source pollution, wherever possible, through stormwater management practices and to ensure that these management practices are properly maintained and eliminate threats to public safety.
-Specific consideration of stormwater runoff shall be provided to critical watersheds; and - G. Eliminate unstable soil conditions and the production of noxious gases which result from improper stormwater practices, improper grading practices, improper clearing of vegetation and the burial of vegetative and other wastes.
+- A. Meet the requirements of Minimum Measures 4 (construction runoff) and 5 (post-construction maintenance) of the SPDES General Permit for Stormwater Discharges from Municipal Separate Stormwater Sewer Systems (MS4s), Permit No. GP-02-02, or as amended or revised; - B. Require work on real property to conform to the substantive requirements of the New York State Department of Environmental Conservation State Pollutant Discharge Elimination System (SPDES) General Permit for Construction Activities, GP-02-01, or as amended or revised; - C. Minimize increases in stormwater runoff from activities on real property in order to reduce flooding, silt, increases in stream temperature and stream bank erosion and maintain the integrity of stream channels; - D. Minimize or decrease pollution caused by stormwater runoff from activities on real property which would otherwise degrade local water quality; - E. Minimize or decrease the total annual volume of stormwater runoff which flows from any specific site during and following development to the maximum extent practicable; - F. Reduce or decrease stormwater runoff rates and volumes, soil erosion and non-point-source pollution, wherever possible, through stormwater management practices, and to ensure that these management practices are properly maintained, and eliminate threats to public safety.
+Specific consideration of stormwater runoff shall be provided to critical watersheds; and

+G. Eliminate unstable soil conditions and the production of noxious gases which result from improper stormwater practices, improper grading practices, improper clearing of vegetation and the burial of vegetative and other wastes.

-§ 143-3.
+§ 190-75.
 Definitions.

-The terms used in this chapter or in documents prepared or reviewed under this chapter shall have the meaning as set forth in this section.
-If a term is not defined in this section, then the definition provided in § 190-2 of the Code of the Town of Colonie shall apply.
-Any conflict between a definition provided in § 190-2 and this chapter shall be resolved in favor of the definition provided below.
+The terms used in this article or in documents prepared or reviewed under this article shall have the meaning as set forth in this section.
+If a term is not defined in this section, then the definition provided in Article II shall apply.
+Any conflict between a definition provided in Article II and this article shall be resolved in favor of the definition provided below.

+AGRICULTURAL ACTIVITY

-AGRICULTURAL ACTIVITY - The activity of an active farm including grazing and watering livestock, irrigating crops, harvesting crops, using land for growing agricultural products, and cutting timber for sale, but shall not include the operation of a dude ranch or similar operation, or the construction of new structures associated with agricultural activities.
+The activity of an active farm, including grazing and watering livestock, irrigating crops, harvesting crops, using land for growing agricultural products, and cutting timber for sale, but shall not include the operation of a dude ranch or similar operation or the construction of new structures associated with agricultural activities.

+BUILDING

-BUILDING - Any structure, either temporary or permanent, having walls and a roof, designed for the shelter of any person, animal, or property, and occupying more than 100 square feet of area.
+Any structure, either temporary or permanent, having walls and a roof, designed for the sheltering of any person, animal or property, and occupying more than 100 square feet of area.

+CHANNEL

-CHANNEL - A natural or artificial watercourse with a definite bed and banks that conducts continuously or periodically flowing water.
+A natural or artificial watercourse with a definite bed and banks that conducts continuously or periodically flowing water.

+CLEARING

-CLEARING - Any activity that removes the vegetative surface cover.
+Any activity that removes the vegetative surface cover.

+DEC

-DEC - The New York State Department of Environmental Conservation.
+The New York State Department of Environmental Conservation.

+DESIGN MANUAL

-DESIGN MANUAL - The New York State Stormwater Management Design Manual, as amended.
+The New York State Stormwater Management Design Manual, as amended.
 This manual serves as the official guide for stormwater management principles, methods and practices.